For the latest information about Kentucky State Parks and COVID-19.

-Picnic shelter rentals are open for groups of up to 50 people.
+Picnic shelter rentals are open.
 For shelter rental contracts, contact the park office or front desk, group sales office or campground office.
 Please confirm the park alcohol policy if applicable.

 State park golf courses are open.
 However, golf courses have taken precautions during the outbreak.
 Those steps include such things as limiting the number of guests in the golf shops at one time, removing bunker rakes and made modifications to the flagsticks to help eliminate the spreading of the virus.
 Two people are permitted to ride together in a cart if they live in the same household without a facial cloth covering.
 If two people who do NOT live in the same household are sharing a cart, a facial cloth covering should be worn.

 We’ll keep you posted on other changes through this webpage.
 If you’re planning to visit a Kentucky State Park, we suggest you call in advance to check on hours and what’s open.